AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer-decisioning/tabs/api-reference.md

 * _decisionScopes_ is a list of decision scopes for which propositions need updating.
 * _xdm_ is a map containing additional xdm formatted data to be attached to the Experience Event.
 * _data_ is a map containing additional freeform data to be attached to the Experience Event.
-* _callback_ is a optional completion handler invoked at the completion of the edge request with map of successful decision scopes to propositions and errors, if any.
+* _callback_ is an optional completion handler that is invoked at the completion of the edge request.
+This handler receives a map of successful decision scopes to propositions, and any errors that occurred during the request.
+In certain cases, both the success and failure callbacks may be triggered.
+To handle these cases, ensure that your implementation checks for both successful propositions and errors within the callback, as both may be present simultaneously.

 #### Example